ranakibrahim/capstone-project/README.md

   - Users will be able to add images
   - Users will have access to note files
 - _Hobby details_
-  - User will be able to view all details regarding this hobby including:
+  - User will be able to view all details specific to this hobby including:
     - hobby name
     - date added
     - gallery